Joan Newton Cuneo: Mardi Gras Races

 In the summer of 1908, Cuneo reached the high point both of her racing career and celebrity.
+Driving a Rainier car, she completed the 1908 Glidden Tour with a perfect score, for which she was presented with a Gorham sterling silver plaque by the Rainier motor company, engraved with scenes of her vehicle during the race and inscribed "as a token of appreciation for her skill, energy and pluck in successfully piloting Ranier Car No.15 and finishing with a perfect score".

-She completed the 1908 Glidden Tour with a perfect score, set more speed records and had her entry accepted for a number of races to be held at the New Orleans Fair Grounds track in February 1909.
+She set more speed records and had her entry accepted for a number of races to be held at the New Orleans Fair Grounds track in February 1909.
 The promoters of these races hoped to add one or two women's events to create additional publicity.
 Cuneo entered nearly all the races, including those supposed to be for males only.
 When the time came, they did not forbid her to race, perhaps because no other women showed up to compete against her.
 As a result, during the course of the three-day event, she defeated some of the leading male racers including Bob Burman and George Robertson, and finished second to Ralph De Palma in a fifty-mile race.
 De Palma was considered the best racer of the day.
 The resulting flurry of news articles trumpeting her success came just as the Contest Board of the American Automobile Association had decided to ban women from any competition they sanctioned, including the Glidden Tours.
 Cuneo was furious, but there was little she could do.
 The men of the Contest Board, most of whom she knew well, turned her away whenever she tried to enter an AAA event.
 Although never a vocal proponent of women's rights, Cuneo felt strongly that women should be allowed to compete if they had the ability and desire, and she had already demonstrated that she had plenty of both.
 Although she thought of taking the Contest Board to court, she realized it would be futile as its male officials had closed ranks against her.